 If you are a vegetarian visiting Greece…

-Spanakopita is a divine blend of spinach, feta cheese and pastry.
+Spanakopita is a divine blend of spinach, feta cheese, and pastry.
 Essentially, think of it as a Greek spinach pie.
-You can find this on either a street stall or served at restaurants.
+You can find this on either a street stall or at restaurants.

-You might cringe at the thought of a salad, but Greek salads are in an elite league of its own.
-A Greek salad includes juicy tomatoes, rich lumps of feta cheese, fresh olives, cucumbers and salad.
-You can choose to season it with olive oil, salt, vinegar and pepper to suit your taste.
+You might cringe at the thought of a salad, but Greek salads are in an elite league of their own.
+A Greek salad includes juicy tomatoes, rich lumps of feta cheese, fresh olives, cucumbers, and salad.
+You can choose to season it with olive oil, salt, vinegar, and pepper to suit your taste.
 It is a refreshing and staple dish perfect for the hot Greek months.

-Tomotokeftedes are typically found in Santorini and involve deep fried tomatoes.
-It’s made from crushed tomatoes fried in oil and battered in seasoned dough.
+Tomotokeftedes are typically common in Santorini and involve deep-fried tomatoes.
+It consists of crushed tomatoes fried in oil and battered in the seasoned dough.
 It makes for the perfect snack or starter.

 Greek cuisine for the meat lover…

 Greece is ideal for meat lovers.
-Traditionally, local Greek food utilises a mixture of pork, poultry, veal and beef, lamb, rabbit and goat.
+Traditionally, local Greek cuisine utilizes a mixture of pork, poultry, veal and beef, lamb, rabbit, and goat.

 Kleftiko is one of the top meat dishes in Greece.
 Lamb is the popular meat of choice and you will quickly see why.
-Kleftiko involves slow cooked lamb marinated in olive oil, lemon juice and garlic.
-It is usually served with potatoes and is
+Kleftiko involves slow-cooked lamb marinated in olive oil, lemon juice, and garlic.
+It is usually served with potatoes.

 Soutzoukakia is a form of Greek meatballs bathed in tomato sauce and seasoned with cumin and garlic.
-Usually it’s served along with rice or potatoes.
+Usually, it comes with rice or potatoes.
 Some places will use minced beef or pork whilst others combine the two.

-Greece has plenty of coastline and a large fishing industry.
-Consequently, you have to check out the local catch of the day, where not only fish but also grilled octopus is commonly eaten.
+Greece has plenty of coastlines and a large fishing industry.
+Consequently, you have to check out the local catch of the day, where not only fish but also grilled octopus is common.
 You’ll likely even see the octopus hanging out to dry along the coastal fishing towns.

-Kalamarakia Tiganita is another classic Greek choice that involve deep fried squid rings and tentacles.
-They are usually seasoned with lemon juice and parsley and always a delicious choice.
+Kalamarakia Tiganita is another classic choice in Greek cuisine that involves deep-fried squid rings and tentacles.
+They are usually seasoned with lemon juice and parsley and are always a delicious choice.

 Worry not if you are a vegetarian or a non-meat eater, plenty of places serve it with alternatives!